Participation in the International Community

-At a global level, in addition to LACNIC organization that provides services for Latin America and the Caribbean there are four other Regional Internet Registries that provide services in different regions: AfriNIC, the Regional Registry most recently recognized by ICANN, provides services in the African region; APNIC covers the Asia-Pacific region; ARIN services North America and part of the Caribbean; and RIPE NCC covers Europe and the-Middle-East.
+At a global level, in addition to the LACNIC organization that provides services for Latin America and the Caribbean, there are four other Regional Internet Registries that provide services in different regions: AfriNIC, the Regional Registry most recently recognized by ICANN, provides services in the African region; APNIC covers the Asia-Pacific region; ARIN services North America and part of the Caribbean; and RIPE NCC covers Europe and the-Middle-East.

 The creation of the ASO brought ICANN into the already existing and fully functional system of global policymaking for global address space issues that existed among the RIRs.
 The existence of the RIRs predates the existence of ICANN.

-|Jorge Daniel Villa||Cuba||JAN 1, 2015 / DEC 31, 2017|
+|Jorge Daniel Villa||Cuba||JAN 1, 2021 / DEC 31, 2023|

-|*Hartmut Glaser||Brazil||JAN 1, 2016 / DEC 31, 2018|
+|Ricardo Patara||Brazil||JAN 1, 2019 / DEC 31, 2021|

-* Appointed by LACNIC's Board of Directors.
+* Appointed by LACNIC's board of directors.

-To provide a visible framework for cooperative joint activities, the RIRs (APNIC, ARIN, LACNIC, and the RIPE NCC) formed the Number Resource Organization (NRO) on 24 October 2003.
+To provide a visible framework for cooperative joint activities, the RIRs (APNIC, ARIN, LACNIC and the RIPE NCC) formed the Number Resource Organization (NRO) on 24 October 2003.

 On 21 October 2004 a Memorandum of Understanding was signed between the NRO and ICANN.
 This MoU establishes that the NRO fulfils the role, responsibilities and functions of the ASO as defined within the ICANN bylaws.
 Following its official recognition as an RIR, AFRINIC became the fifth member of the NRO on 27 April 2005, and thus a party to the MoU between ICANN and the NRO.

 The main goals of the NRO are: